TABLE OF CONTENTS

 Media Consent

-Student photographs, quotes, and other types of media information may be taken of groups of people in MTECH classrooms, labs, or on the MTECH Campus grounds, as needed by the College.
+Student photographs, quotes, and other types of media information may be obtained from groups of people in MTECH classrooms, labs, or on the MTECH Campus grounds, as needed by the College.
 They may be used for public relations, marketing and MTECH publications without the expressed consent of the individuals.

 Should specific photos or quotes of a single student be used, a student must sign a consent form.
 This releases the information for Mountainland Technical College to use in any type of media.
 No release is required for use in internal data and reports.